 Many spiritual gifts have come to me through all of this pain, trauma, and loss.
 I have learned about the medicine wheel, altar practices, and shamanic journeying; participated in plant medicine ceremonies in the Amazon; did a silent meditation retreat; danced three dry-fasting Native American healing ceremonies; apprenticed in sweat lodge-keeping; studied grounding, movement, music and performance as medicine; and learned wilderness, survival and first aid skills.
 I also earned a Ph.D. in social work and did three research projects related to indigenous healing of sexual trauma.

 For most of my life I lived in denial about my value and worth.
 Through healing and awakening I have been learning to become myself, to be free and courageously speak my peace, embody self-determination and dignity, and live interdependently with all earthly beings.
 My cosmology, identity, and placement continue to become clearer as I adopt and am adopted by the land, people, and ancestors of Australia.
 I find myself in flow, entering spaces where I am needed, navigating life through indigenous science.
-Though I don’t always feel welcome, I am starting to feel, for the first time in my life, that I am home.
+Increasingly I feel, for the first time in my life, that I am home here.